maarten-pennings/Tapuino/README.md

 ## Case

-I did design a "sleeve" for the connector.
+I did design a "sleeve" for the connector, and a 3-part shell for the itself.
-The case for the Tapuino itself is not yet done.
 See [case](case).